 Starts: Annually in October

 Location: UNESCO-IHE, Delft, the Netherlands

-After successfully completing this specialization, graduates will be able to:
+After completing this specialization, graduates will be able to:

-Please click here for the admission procedure for the UNESCO-IHE MSc programmes.
+Please click here for the application procedure for the UNESCO-IHE MSc programmes.

 Programme Structure & Contents

 This specialization consists of 14 modules covering a total of 12 months, this is followed by a 6-month research and thesis phase.
 Graduates of the programme will be awarded 106 ECTS (European Credit Transfer and Accumulation System) credits.

 A detailed table of all specialization modules that comprise the Master's Programme in Water Management is available here.
 The specializations are found in the top row and their relevant modules are found directly below.

 The WQM specialization within the Water Management programme starts with a broader orientation in the first months including subjects as integrated water resources management, the bio-chemical-physical water system, water governance and water economics.
 After that the student specializes in subjects related to water quality assessment and monitoring as well as environmental impact studies.
 This programme is meant for people who come from a broader (not necessarily chemistry or environmental studies) background who aim to work as water quality managers in an interdisciplinary team and/or integrated projects.